-So, it’s now time to recap the actual day, Sunday 5th November 2017!
-If you haven’t yet my read my lead up to race day, you can here.
+So, it’s now time to recap the New York Marathon day, Sunday 5th November 2017!
+If you haven’t yet my read my lead up to the New York Marathon day, you can here.

 There was a little bit of a wait once we were off the ferry, as there were lots of people and we all had to get on to buses.
-Once we were on the bus, we had about a 20 minute journey to get to the start.
-We went through security pretty quickly and efficiently, which was lucky as I was in desperate need for a wee.
+Once we were on the bus, we had about a 20-minute journey to get to the start of the New York Marathon.
+Going through security was pretty quick and efficient, which was lucky as I was in desperate need of a wee (maybe TMI!).
 I was worrying, as race starts are renowned for having huge queues.
 Well not here.
-I was amazed by how many toilets there were, and how little the queues were, if any at all.
+I was amazed by how many toilets there were, and how little the queues were if any at all.
 I have NEVER been to a race like this, it was amazing!

 There were three different coloured starts, but I never actually made it to my coloured pen, as we met up with some of our instafamily and sat chilling soaking up the atmosphere.
-When the first cannon went off, the whole area erupted with whoops and cheers, excitedly knowing it wouldn’t be too long before we all got to start.
+When the first cannon went off, the whole area erupted with whoops and cheers, excitedly knowing it wouldn’t be too long before we all got to start the New York Marathon.

 Through the amazing Run Mummy Run community, I had agreed to meet up with a lady called Rosie, as we were the same corral and start time.
 We had hoped to run a similar pace too, so 30 minutes prior to the start of our race, I headed to find Rosie.
-It was pretty easy to find each other, considering we had no idea what each other looked like, and there were lots of people around.
-The start is a huge area, so even with the thousands of people, it never felt too crowded.
+It was pretty easy to find each other, considering we had no idea what each other looked like and there were lots of people around.
+The start area for the New York Marathon is a huge area, so even with the thousands of people, it never felt too crowded.

-The start was so emotive, and exciting.
-The American National Anthem was sang, and then as the cannon goes off, they play New York, New York.
-You can’t but help feel a little giddy, and love this song FOREVER.
+The start was so emotive and exciting.
+The American National Anthem was sung and then as the cannon goes off, they play New York, New York.
+You can’t but help feel a little giddy and I will now love this song FOREVER.

 I started on the lower part of the bridge, which was fine.
-It was a really misty and drizzly day, so the views were not all that spectacular, but had the weather been clear, we would have been able to see the views of NYC too.
-The first mile is up hill as you go across the Verazzano Bridge, but the incline wasn’t as bad as I thought it was going to be.
-My only concern was my watch didn’t seem to be registering pace that well, and I really didn’t want to get too carried away and run the first mile too quickly.
+It was a really misty and drizzly day, so the views were not all that spectacular, but had the weather been clear, we would have been able to see the views of New York City too.
+The first mile is uphill as you go across the Verazzano Bridge, but the incline wasn’t as bad as I thought it was going to be.
+My only concern was my watch didn’t seem to be registering pace that well and I really didn’t want to get too carried away and run the first mile too quickly.

-Around mile 10, I heard the shout of ‘Rula’ which was bizarre as I had Ruth written on my top, and I had heard this plenty of times, but ‘Rula’ meant it was someone who knew me.
-I turned to see on of my team mates from my basketball days.
-Flo, was in NYC for the weekend, and through thousands of people she had managed to spot me!
+Around mile 10, I heard the shout of ‘Rula’ which was bizarre as I had Ruth written on my top and I had heard this plenty of times, but ‘Rula’ meant it was someone who knew me.
+I turned to see one of my teammates from my basketball days.
+Flo, was in NYC for the weekend, and through thousands of people, she had managed to spot me!
 The buzz I got from seeing someone I knew was special.

 There were sections around mile 11 that were very quiet.
 There were people watching, just not cheering so loudly.
 I remember going through halfway thinking this is Tower Bridge, as that’s where you would be in London.
 I was concerned because my legs felt heavy and quads ached from the start, but I just kept putting one foot in front of the other.

-I had run in Central Park the previous day, and I knew that it was undulating too, so I decided to just run as fast as I could, when I could, and walk if I needed too.
-I knew my speed had increase, but I had 2 miles left and I was on for a PB.
+I had run in Central Park the previous day, and I knew that it was undulating too, so I decided to just run as fast as I could when I could and walk if I needed too.
+I knew my speed had increased, but I had 2 miles left and I was on for a PB.

-One of the inclines, did bring me to a walk again, but the crowd were immense and the cheers and shouts definitely got me going again.
+One of the inclines did bring me to a walk again, but the crowd was immense and the cheers and shouts definitely got me going again.
 I didn’t actually realise that the route took me on the road outside my hotel, and as I approached, I could see my husband.
-I high-fived him as I went past, and the boost that gave me was immense.
+I high-fived him as I went past, and the boost that gave me was much needed.
 The last turn back into Central Park, had a stage and music blaring out, I just thought this is the final push.
-The road was lined with all the nations flags, and I just kept pushing and pushing.
+The road was lined with all the nation’s flags, and I just kept pushing and pushing.

-As I crossed the line, Peter Ciaccia NYRR President, Events and Race organisers the marathon high-fived me and said well done.
-I felt kind of star struck as I follow him on instagram, and I had been watching all the photos and videos in the lead up to the marathon, and here he was congratulating me.
-The same man who had a few hours earlier congratulated both the Men’s and Women’s winner!
+As I crossed the line, Peter Ciaccia NYRR President, Events and Race organiser of the marathon high-fived me and said well done.
+I felt kind of star-struck as I follow him on Instagram and I had been watching all the photos and videos in the lead up to the marathon.
+Now, here he was congratulating ME.
+The same man who had a few hours earlier congratulated both the Men’s and Women’s winners!

-I am naturally an emotional person, and had always imagined that when I crossed the finish line of the marathon I would cry.
+I am naturally an emotional person and had always imagined that when I crossed the finish line of the marathon I would cry.
 I was so totally shocked when this didn’t happen in London, so I never expected it in NYC.
-But it happens when you least expect it, and I put my head in my hands, and desperately tried to fight back the tears.
+But it happens when you least expect it and I put my head in my hands, desperately trying to fight back the tears.

-I got out my phone to distract myself, and the messages on there made me well up again.
-I was exhausted, elated, relieved, sad that it was all over, and pretty shocked that I had managed to tick off one of my life goals.
-My dad popped into my head, and oh how I wished he had been there, or just still alive for me to tell him all about it!
+I got out my phone to distract myself and the messages on there made me well up again.
+I was exhausted, elated, relieved, and sad that it was all over.
+I was pretty shocked that I had managed to tick off one of my life goals.
+My dad popped into my head.
+Oh, how I wished he had been there, or just still alive for me to tell him all about it!
 MND sucks!

 After finishing, you collect your medal and a heat blanket.
 Then there is a quiet walk to collect your poncho.
 It was very quiet, and I desperately looked around for some to talk too, but it just didn’t happen.

-When the poncho was collected I put my hood up, and it was so quiet, and I was in my only little space, reading all my messages.
-It never fails to overwhelm me how amazing the running community is, and I had so many well wishes on Social Media.
+When the poncho was collected I put my hood up, and it was so quiet.
+I was in my own little space, reading all my messages.
+It never fails to overwhelm me how amazing the running community is.
+I had so many well wishes on Social Media.

-I would had thought that having a hotel so close to the course would be easy to get back too, but there were lots of road blocks, and one way systems in place, with a huge volume of people trying to move around.
-I left Central Park at 3:16pm, and my hotel was probably less than half a mile, but after all the diversions, I didn’t get back to my hotel until 5:30ish.
+I would have thought that having a hotel so close to the course would be easy to get back too, but there were lots of roadblocks and one way systems in place, with a huge volume of people trying to move around.
+I left Central Park at 3:16 pm and my hotel was probably less than half a mile, but after all the diversions, I didn’t get back to my hotel until 5:30ish.

-That night we headed to a local Irish Bar to eat, and so many people were sat there wearing their medal.
+That night we headed to a local Irish Bar to eat.
+So many people were sat there wearing their medal.
 I had visions of drinking and celebrating, but the reality was, after I had eaten my food and drank my shandy, I was shattered!
 So we headed back to the hotel!

-After tearing up for about the 4th time before 8am, we decided that ground zero might not be a good choice.
-One of the benefits of the time difference, was that we were always up so early, and on Marathon Monday this was a huge bonus.
+After tearing up for about the 4th time before 8 am, we decided that ground zero might not be a good choice.
+One of the benefits of the time difference was that we were always up so early.
+On Marathon Monday this was a huge bonus.

-I’ve said it before, and I will say it again, New Balance know how to make kit, and I wanted to purchase it all!
-I restrained myself and just bought a finishers t-shirt.
+I’ve said it before, and I will say it again, New Balance know how to make kit and I wanted to purchase it all!
+I restrained myself and just bought a New York Marathon finishers t-shirt.
 Obviously, now I’m home, I wish I had bought it all!

 We headed to an American diner for breakfast, and that’s where I spotted my name in the NY Times.

-Everyone who ran the marathon under 5 hours had their name printed in the NY Times, just another little touch, that makes this marathon so special!
+Everyone who ran the marathon under 5 hours had their name printed in the New York Times, just another little touch, that makes this marathon so special!

 The day after a marathon lots of people rest, not me.
 I was in New York for such a short amount of time, so I ended up walking 10 miles!
 But it was all worth it, for this picture!

 This adventure was everything that I wanted it to be and more.
-If you are a runner, and you ever have the chance to run a marathon, do it.
-And if you have the chance to run New York, definitely do it!!
+If you are a runner and you ever have the chance to run a marathon, do it.
+And if you have the chance to run the New York Marathon, definitely do it!!